bhimrazy/create-py-project/README.md

 ```

 ## 👏 How to Contribute
 The main purpose of this repository is to continue evolving create-py-project.
 We want to make contributing to this project as easy and transparent as possible.
-Read below to learn how you can take part in improving create-py-project.
+Read below to learn how you can take part in improving this project.

 ### Contributing Guide